scikit-learn/enhancement_proposals/slep000/proposal.rst

 limiting discussion there to usage and impact.
 Discussion on the pull request will have a broader scope, also including details of implementation.

-The SLEP is reviewed for structure, formatting, and other errors.
+The first draft of the SLEP needs to be approved by at least one core developer before being merged.
+Merging the draft does not mean it is accepted or is ready for the vote.
+To this end, the SLEP draft is reviewed for structure, formatting, and other errors.
 Approval criteria are:

 - It sound and complete.
 The ideas must make technical sense.
 - The reviewers do not consider whether they seem likely to be accepted.